Gregspillane/cloudindex-docs/docs/api/index.md

 ---
-title: API Documentation
+title: API Reference
 sidebar_position: 1
+slug: /
 ---

-# Cloudindex API Documentation
+# Cloudindex API Reference

 Welcome to the Cloudindex API documentation.
 Here you'll find comprehensive guides and references to help you integrate with our platform.